Muhammed Lütfi

-Mehmet Lütfi Budak, Haja Muhammed Lütfi Effendi, or His Holiness Alvarlı Efe (or Efe from Alvar) (1868-1956), as it is commonly said among the people, is a Turkish imam, sufi and poet.
-He is a sheikh in the Naqshbandi and Qadiri Sufi orders.
+Mehmet Lütfi Budak, Haja Muhammed Lütfi Effendi, or Alvarlı Efe (meaning "Efe from Alvar") (1868–1956) was a Turkish imam, sufi and poet who was sheikh in the Naqshbandi and Qadiri Sufi orders.

 Life

 He was born in Kındigi (Altınbaşak) village of Pasinler (Hasankale) district of Erzurum.
-According to official records his date of birth is 1854, according to his son Hacı Seyfeddin Effendi, when he was born in 1868.
-His father is Haja Hüseyin Effendi and his mother is Hatice Hanım.
-He is a Sayyid from the maternal lineage, which is related to the Prophet Muhammad.
+According to official records his date of birth is 1854, according to his son Hacı Seyfeddin, he was born in 1868.
+His father was Haja Hüseyin and his mother was named Hatice.
+He was a Sayyid (descendant of Muhammad on her side.
 He started to work as an imam in Sivaslı Mosque in Hasankale in 1890.
 In the same year, he visited Naqshbandi Sheikh Muhammad Kufrawi, who resided in Bitlis with his father, for the first time.
-Five years later, he received the Naqshbandi caliphate from Muhammad Kufrawi.
-The spiritual chain is as follows: Muhammad Kufrawi - Sayyid Taha Haqqari - Mawlana Khalid Baghdadi.
-In addition, he was in Tillo and received a licence to teach in the Qadiri Sufi order from Sheikh Nur Hamza.
+Five years later, he received the Naqshbandi caliphate from Muhammad Kufrawi. h received a licence to teach in the Qadiri Sufi order from Sheikh Nur Hamza.

 During World War I, he was an imam in the village of Dinarkom when the Russian occupation began in Erzurum in 1916.
-He was not given permission by the army he applied to fight in person.
-However, when the atrocities of some minority groups increased while he was the imam of the mosque in Yavi village of Tercan, he participated in the war with the militia he formed from the villagers despite his advancing age.
+While he was the imam of the mosque in Yavi village of Tercan, he participated in the war with the militia he formed from the villagers.
 When the war ended and the Russian occupation was over, he started to work as an imam in the village of Alvar in Hasankale.
 He resided here until 1939.
-Imam Ramiz Effendi, who succeeded him when he left Alvar, is the father of Fethullah Gülen.
-Gülen states that Efe from Alvar died while he was attending his Sufi lodge, and he was 16 years old at that time.
-After the end of World War II, he went on pilgrimage at the first opportunity.
-He made three pilgrimages in 1947, 1949 and 1950.
-He was married five times throughout his life.
-Of his sons, only Haji Seyfeddin Effendi lived after his demise.
+Imam Ramiz, who succeeded him when he left Alvar, is the father of Fethullah Gülen.
+Gülen states he was 16 years old when Efe from Alvar died.
+He went on pilgrimage to Mecca in 1947, 1949 and 1950.
+He was married five times.
+Of his sons, only Haji Seyfeddin survived him.
 He died in Erzurum on March 12, 1956.
 His grave is in Alvar.